yinguobing/linglong/README.md

 python3 predict.py
 ```

-Incase you want to save the processed video file, provide file path with `--output`.
+Incase you want to save the processed video file, provide the file path with `--output`.

 ## Authors
 Yin Guobing (尹国冰) - yinguobing